StephyBacelis/qa-challenge-2/README.md

 <br>
 <br>
-2. Run the code with the base example.
+2. Run the code with the base example:

 - Uncomment main method in Main class.
 - Right click on Main class.
 - Hit the Run 'Main.main()' option.